MohamedGalal-2/Data-Structures/README.md

 # Data Structures
 This repository contains implementations of various data structures in C programming languages.
-The purpose of this repository is to train on data structures implementations.
+The purpose of this repository is to train myself on the implementation of Data Structures in C.

 ## Table of Contents
 Prerequisites